lacordony/lacordony.github.io/_posts/2018-09-11-easyshop-app.md

 ---
 ### Project

-First android project during classroom training
+First android project I realized during my classroom training

-The goal was to create a shopping list application : populate product list, create/update/delete shopping list
+The goal was to create a shopping list application : populate product list, create, update and delete shopping list

 Bonus : I added a "send list" functionality to send your list to your family or friends by email or social network

 You can't lose or forget your shopping list anymore !

+#### Technologies

-Technologies : android, Cordova
+android, Cordova

-### More details
+#### More details

 Source code : [Link](https://github.com/GeorgiaLR/EasyShop)